 - Spark partitions – These are the unit at which Spark splits data (in memory) across workers.
 Spark partitions also determine the degree of parallelism that Spark can apply in processing data (each partition can be processed in parallel).
-The number of partitions and partition key can either be determined automatically by Spark or set explicitly (more below).
+The number of partitions and partition keys can either be determined automatically by Spark or set explicitly (more below).

-A fundamental principle in getting good performance with Spark is to align distribution of your Spark partitions with your Cassandra partitions and to have an appropriate number of Spark partitions to allow Spark to efficiently parallel process calculations.
+A fundamental principle in getting good performance with Spark is to align the distribution of your Spark partitions with your Cassandra partitions and to have an appropriate number of Spark partitions to allow Spark to efficiently parallel process calculations.

-In almost all cases, there will be a lot less Spark partitions than Cassandra partitions (i.e. a one to many mapping from Spark partitions to Cassandra partitions) but, as far as possible, you want Cassandra data to be read and written to/from the Cassandra node where the Spark partition resides.
-You also want enough Spark partitions that each partition will fit in available work memory and so that each processing a step for a partition is not excessively long running but not so many that each step is tiny, resulting in excessive overhead.
+In almost all cases, there will be a lot fewer Spark partitions than Cassandra partitions (i.e. a one to many mapping from Spark partitions to Cassandra partitions) but, as far as possible, you want Cassandra data to be read and written to/from the Cassandra node where the Spark partition resides.
+You also want enough Spark partitions that each partition will fit in available work memory and so that each processing step for a partition is not excessively long running but not so many that each step is tiny, resulting in excessive overhead.
 The right number is highly dependant on the exact processing scenario but we’ve found around 30 partitions per worker to be a good ballpark for some of our scenarios.